Dukaegbu/FE-BE-Project/README.md

 # FE-BE-Project
-Daniel and muffius are working ona peronal project were we deploy a FE &amp;BE Application to a cluster
+Daniel and muffius are working on a peronal project were we deploy a FE &amp;BE Application to a cluster